(Approximate) Matrix Multiplication via Convolutions: Approximate Triple Product Polynomials

 The actual Frobenius error of this algorithm then depends on the squared sum of the \textit{coefficients} corresponding to these error terms.
 Since the collisions are pre-determined by the indexing triplet, they might be skewed, meaning that certain positions ($s^{-1}u$) might suffer from relatively large numbers of collisions.
 Moreover, big error coefficients might end up together under certain orderings of $S,T,U$, but not under different orderings.
-To mitigate the first effect, we should be mindful of how skewed a certain indexing triplet is.
+Thus we should be mindful of how skewed a certain indexing triplet is.
 Moreover, to mitigate the latter effect, we can randomly choose the ordering of the indexing sets.